gagneurlab/transmicron/README.md

 * insertionFile: Please supply the filepath to the BED file containing the locations of your insertions.
 Do not specify if you want to run Transmicron on the testing dataset.
 * transposonSystem: Options: 1.
 PB [PiggyBac, default] 2.
 SB [Sleeping Beauty]
 * mutagenesisMethod: Which version of the mutagenesis model do you want to apply?
 Options:
-  * 1. "pretrained": default option; a pretrained version of the mutagenesis model on mESC insertions is used.
+  * 1. "predefinedFeatures": default option; a pretrained version of the mutagenesis model on mESC insertions is used.
-  * 2. "retrain": the mutagenesis model is retrained on your data using our predefined features.
+  * 2. "pretrainedModel": the mutagenesis model is retrained on your data using our predefined features.
   * 3. "null": no mutagenesis model is applied, Transmicron contols only for the distribution of TA / TTAA nucleotides.
   * 4. filepath: please supply one or more filepaths to BED files containing feature information.
 The mutagenesis model is retrained using the distance of insertions to these features as input.
 * annotation: Please Specify the target annotation used to identify CIS.
 Options: 1. "genes" [default] 2.
 "10kb", "20kb"...[any binlength] 3. filepath [specify a filepath to a BED file file custom features of interest, e.g. regulatory elementes]